Monoidal categories, representation gap and cryptography: Planar monoids

 \subsection{Trivial extensions in Temperley--Lieb monoids}

 Our next goal is to show that $\tlmon$ and $\tltru{k}$ have no extensions between $\onebt$ (under some minor restrictions on $n$ and $k$).
-Let $\xmon$ be either $\tlmon$ or $\tltru{k}$, and recall the notions of left-rounded, right-rounded, null-rounded and well-rounded from \autoref{SS:RepGapRepGap}.
+Let $\xmon$ be either $\tlmon$ or $\tltru{k}$, and recall the notions of left-connected, right-connected, null-connected and well-connected from \autoref{SS:RepGapRepGap}.